kayex/sirius/README.md

 Of course!
 Just [submit a new issue](https://github.com/kayex/sirius/issues/new) and make sure to tag it with the `extension` label.
 You can also submit your own extension for inclusion in the set of default extensions, by submitting it as a pull request.

 ## Creating a new extension
-Creating a new extension is only a matter of implementing the `Extension` interface:
+Creating a new extension is only a matter of implementing either the `Extension` interface:
 ```go
 package sirius